Ask a Sexpert

 Tails- There are two main tupes of tails.
 There are wearable tails that usually attach to a belt or clip on to a harness or to something else.
 Wearable tails are easy to move about with, and are easy to take off if need be.
 These tails can range from simple rubber ones to big fluffy tails.
 The other type of tail is an insertable tail.
 This tail will insert into the anus or vagina for some people.

 Body suits- Body suits can be a great way to alter your appearance, perhaps to match the breed of your puppy persona!
-Body suits can also be protective and prevent your skin from being touched if that is undesirable for you.
+Body suits can also be protective.
+They also prevent your skin from being touched if that is undesirable for you.
 Body suits come in a range of materials.

 Collars, leashes, and harnesses,- For some human pups collars are useful for entering the puppy headspace, but it is important to note that for some individuals collars can have a deeper meaning.
-A collar may mean that a human pup is “owned” or bonded to their handler and can signify a serious commitment.
+A puppy with a collar means that they are “owned” or bonded to their handler.
+It signifies a serious commitment.
 Leashes can be simple dog leashes that attach to a collar, or some human pups prefer to wear a full body harness.

 Protective gear. – Many human pups fins themselves on their hands and knees and so they require protection for their hands and knees.
 This can include puppy play mits, that protect the knuckles, and knee pads.